 Anatomy of a good design

-Why should users choose your app from the bunch of other applications?
 From the users’ point of view, design plays the main role in initial impression — this is the first thing that users see when opening an app.
 Do you want users to open your app and fall in love with it?
 That’s why we’re here.

 Simplicity and clarity

-Colors, illustrations, and animations should be combined and suit the theme of an app.
+Colors, illustrations, and animations should suit the theme of an app.
 People rarely like chaotic, flashy designs — this can alienate users.
 Compare these two designs.
 The first one has too many different colors, it looks clumsy.
 The second design also includes several accent colors but doesn’t look chaotic — all the colors fit together.

 Tips and hints